oracle-samples/saas-snowflake-replication/README.md

 Oracle takes security seriously and has a dedicated response team for [reporting security vulnerabilities](./SECURITY.md) and to answer any security and vulnerability related questions.

+## Contributing
+We welcome all contributions to this sample and have a [contribution guide](./CONTRIBUTING.md) for you to follow if you'd like to contribute.

 ## Distribution
 Developers choosing to distribute a binary implementation of this project are responsible for obtaining and providing all required licenses and copyright notices for the third-party code used in order to ensure compliance with their respective open source licenses.